Epididymis: Function

-Role in storage of sperm and ejaculant
+Role in storage of sperm and ejaculate

 Spermatozoa formed in the testis enter the caput epididymidis, progress to the corpus, and finally reach the cauda region, where they are stored.
-Sperm entering the caput epididymidis are incomplete—they lack the ability to swim forward (motility) and to fertilize an egg.
-Epididymal transit takes 2 to 6 days in humans and 10–13 in rodents.
+Sperm entering the caput epididymidis are incomplete—they cannot swim forward (motility) and to fertilize an egg.
+Epididymal transit takes 2 to 6 days in humans and 10 to 13 days in rodents.
 During their transit in the epididymis, sperm undergo maturation processes necessary for them to acquire motility and fertility.
 Final maturation (capacitation) is completed in the female reproductive tract.

-The epididymis secretes immobilin, a large glycoprotein that is responsible for the creating of the viscoelastic luminal environment that serves to mechanically immobilize spermatozoa until ejaculation.
-Immobilin is predominantly secreted into the proximal caput epididymidis prior to the acquisition of the potential for sperm motility.
+The epididymis secretes immobilin, a large glycoprotein that is responsible for creating the viscoelastic luminal environment that serves to mechanically immobilize spermatozoa until ejaculation.
+Immobilin is predominantly secreted into the proximal caput epididymidis before the acquisition of the potential for sperm motility.

-During emission, sperm flow from the cauda epididymis (which functions as a storage reservoir) into the vas deferens where they are propelled by the peristaltic action of muscle layers in the wall of the vas deferens, and are mixed with the diluting fluids of the prostate, seminal vesicles, and other accessory glands prior to ejaculation (forming semen).
+During emission, sperm flow from the cauda epididymis (which functions as a storage reservoir) into the vas deferens where they are propelled by the peristaltic action of muscle layers in the wall of the vas deferens, and are mixed with the diluting fluids of the prostate, seminal vesicles, and other accessory glands before ejaculation (forming semen).

 Contrary to popular belief, sperm are capable of causing a pregnancy even without ever travelling through the epididymis.
 This has been proven in two cases in the United States in the 1980s where a couple of men's vasa deferentia were directly surgically attached to their efferent ducts and these men both subsequently impregnated their partners within the next couple of years.
 This has also been proven in a similar case in Western Europe in the early 1990s.

 Antioxidant defenses

 During their transit through the epididymis, the spermatozoa undergo a series of transformations in preparation for their ultimate task of fertilizing the oocyte.
-In order to protect the spermatozoa during their transit through the epididymis, the epididymal epithelium produces a variety of antioxidant proteins that help protect the spermatozoa from oxidative damage.
+To protect the spermatozoa during their transit through the epididymis, the epididymal epithelium produces a variety of antioxidant proteins that help protect the spermatozoa from oxidative damage.
 The antioxidant proteins produced include catalase, glutathione peroxidases, glutathione-S-transferases, peroxiredoxins, superoxide dismutases, thioredoxin reductase and thioredoxins.
 Deficiencies in the availability of these antioxidant proteins reduces sperm quality by affecting a variety of the proteins necessary for the motility needed to fertilize oocytes.
 Reduced antioxidant activity also causes increased oxidative damage to the sperm DNA.